Maunalua Fishpond Heritage Center

 Secretary

 Born and raised in Niu, Jeannine’s ‘ohana is from Miloli‘i and have been lawai‘a (fishermen and women) for generations in Kona Hema.
 A 1976 graduate of Kamehameha Schools, Jeannine is passionate about the preservation of Hawaiian culture, its traditions, and language.
 She works at Queen’s Native Hawaiian Health Program and volunteers her time on several non-profit boards in the East Honolulu community.
-With 40 years of administrative work experience, Jeannine has utilized her effective organizational and secretarial skills as Maunalua Fishpond Heritage Center’s Secretary since 2007.
+With 50 years of administrative work experience, Jeannine has utilized her effective organizational and secretarial skills as Maunalua Fishpond Heritage Center’s Secretary since 2007.

 Treasurer

-Diane was raised in Ohio and moved to Hawaiʻi in 1978.
-A former registered nurse, Diane retired from The Queen’s Medical Center as Critical Care Nurse Manager and Staff Nurse.
-Diane holds a Master of Science Degree from University of Hawaiʻi at Mānoa.
-Diane has been involved in many community groups with a focus on Hawaiian paddling and sailing and healthy waters.
-She has paddled with Hui Nalu Canoe Club since 1981, and currently serves as the club treasurer.
+Diane was born and raised in Ohio and moved to Hawaiʻi in 1978.
+She is a retired registered nurse from The Queen’s Medical Center.
+Diane holds a Master of Science Degree in Nursing Administration from University of Hawaiʻi at Mānoa.
+Diane has been involved in many community groups with a focus on Hawaiian paddling and healthy waters.
+She has paddled many years for Hui Nalu Canoe Club and currently serves as the club treasurer.
 Diane is also a longtime member of the Polynesian Voyaging Society.
-She was part of the crew that sailed the Hawaiian double-hulled canoe Hawaiʻiloa in Alaska in 1995, and now serves as a Logistics Committee Member for PVS’ Mālama Honua World Wide Voyage.
+She was part of the third crew who sailed the Hawaiian double-hulled canoe Hawaiʻiloa in Alaska in 1995, and now serves as a Logistics Committee Member for PVS’ major voyages and current deep sea voyages.
+Diane joined the board in 2016.

 Director